MapsPeople/docs/src/android/v3/getting-started/search.md

 To be able to search we will use a text input field where a user can write what they want to search for.
 This is placed at the top of the MapsActivity

 To call our search method with the text in the search input field, we then add an `EditorActionListener` and a `OnClickListener` to the text input field and the search button in the `onCreate` of `MapsActivity`.
-Find the full `onCreate` example here: [MapsActivity.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/MapsActivity.java#L53-L117) or [MapsActivity.kt](https://github.com/MapsIndoors/MapsIndoors-Getting-started-android-Kotlin/blob/main/app/src/main/java/com/example/mapsindoorsgettingstartedkotlin/MapsActivity.kt#L42-L106)

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>